thegetty/quire-docs/content/docs-v1/fundamentals.md

 - `20<sup>th</sup> Century Sculpture` = 20<sup>th</sup> Century Sculpture
 - `Chrome yellow (PbCrO<sub>4</sub>)` = Chrome yellow (PbCrO<sub>4</sub>)

-You will see a `fractions` attribute with a value of "false" in the `config.yaml` file of your publication.
-Changing this to true will automatically render fraction-style superscript and subscript formatting for anything written as an integer followed by a slash and another integer.
-However, in many instances this will catch things that are not meant to be fractions.
-For this reason, we recommend leaving `fractions` set to `false`, and manually adding the necessary markup as it’s needed.

 ### Markdown Gotchas

 1. The built in Markdown processor will incorrectly create links even if there is a space between the bracketed text and the parentheses.
 For instance, a footnote reference number `[^1]` followed by a space and any text in parentheses, will incorrectly format as a link: `[^1] (Some aside text here)`.
 To avoid this, you can use the HTML entity reference, `&#40;`, for the first parentheses, or a backslash escape character before the first parentheses.